-Shenandoah straddles the Blue Ridge, a unique line of mountains forming the easternmost rampart of the great Appalachian Range.
-However, the story of Shenandoah’s mountains is really the story of two mountain ranges, spanning over one billion years of earth’s history.
-We think of the Appalachian Mountains as being old, but they are merely the final chapter in a long tale.
 Between 1.2 and 1.0 billion years ago, ancient collisions of tectonic plates raised a great mountain range, named Grenville by geologists.
 This process, very similar to the forces creating the Himalayas today, produced incredible heat and pressure that melted and deformed the rocks deep in the mountains’ core.
-These highly metamorphosed rocks are preserved within Shenandoah today, and allow geologists to date the timing of these events.
+These highly metamorphosed rocks are preserved within Shenandoah today and provide geologists a way to date the timing of these events.

-As in all mountain ranges throughout time, the pressures finally eased, the peaks stopped rising, and erosion took over.
-For hundreds of millions of years, the once-lofty Grenville range slowly wore away, until it was no more than a landscape of rolling hills and occasional higher points, rather similar to the Virginia Piedmont found east of Shenandoah today.
+When pressures from these collisions eased, the peaks stopped rising, and erosion took over.
+For hundreds of millions of years, the once-lofty Grenville range slowly wore away, until it was no more than a landscape of rolling hills and occasional higher points, similar to the Virginia Piedmont found east of Shenandoah today.
 Evidence of this past terrain can still be seen in the shape of contacts between the old Grenville rocks and the younger rocks above.
-There were no plants or animals, however, for these had not yet evolved from the primitive life just now beginning to flourish in the oceans.
+During this period primitive life was just beginning to flourish in oceans.

 The ancient Grenville rocks, the lava flows, and the sediments represent the three main geologic units found within Shenandoah.
-Yet all of these events occurred over 400 million years ago, and the Appalachian Mountains had yet to appear on the scene!
-The rest of the story returns to the mountain-building processes originally active during Grenville times, as the tectonic plates reversed themselves and began to collide once more.
-This great collision, between Europe and North Africa on one side and North America on the other, closed the Iapetus Ocean and created a massive new mountain range as the thick layers of sediment that once lay miles below water were now thrust up into new summits.
-These were the Appalachian Mountains, and at their peak, around 350-300 million years ago, they were likely as large and dramatic as the Himalayas.
+All of these events occurred over 400 million years ago and the Appalachian Mountains had yet to appear on the scene!
+The Appalachian Mountains formed when the tectonic plates originally active during Grenville times reversed themselves and began to collide once more.
+This great collision between Europe and North Africa on one side and North America on the other closed the Iapetus Ocean and created a massive new mountain range as the thick layers of sediment that once lay miles below water were now thrust up into new summits.
+These were the Appalachian Mountains.
+At their peak around 350-300 million years ago, they were likely as large and dramatic as the Himalayas.

 Badger, R.L.
 1999.
 Geology along Skyline Drive, a self-guided tour for motorists.
 Falcon Publishing, Inc. Helena, Montana.